Accelerating iterative solvers via a two-dimensional minimum residual technique: Numerical experiments

 \subsection{Experimental results for some ill-posed test problems}

 This section is devoted to numerically examining the applicability of the proposed method to solve systems of the form \eqref{eq1n} with $\mu>0$.
 Since the coefficient matrix in \eqref{eq1n} is symmetric positive definite, the system can be solved, in principle, by the conjugate gradient method.
 The performance of this method, however, is highly sensitive to the choice of the regularization parameter, and can be quite poor for very small $\mu$.
 In the following, we solve three test problems from Hansen's package \cite{Hansen1994} and compare the performances of the TSTMR and MSHSS \cite{Cui} methods.
-For solving these test problems, we first apply the iterative methods to solve $Kx=b$ given by Eq. \eqref{Kmatrix} in which the value of the regularization parameter $\mu$ is estimated by generalized cross validation (GCV) \cite{Golub2}.
+For solving these test problems, we apply the iterative methods to solve $Kx=b$ given by Eq. \eqref{Kmatrix} in which the value of the regularization parameter $\mu$ is estimated by \fb{generalized cross validation (GCV) \cite{Golub2}, which is one of the commonly employed approaches for determining the regularization parameter in Tikhonov regularization}.
 In this part, the iterative methods are terminated once ${{\|{b-K x^{(k)}}\|}}/{{\|b\|}}\leq 10^{-6}$ or when the maximum number of 100 iterations is reached.
 Here, the initial vector is zero and $x^{(k)}$ refers to the $k$th approximate solution as before.

 For solving the following example, in the TSTMR method, we set $\tilde{M}=\mathcal{H}(K)$ and

 with $\gamma > \mu^2$.

 \begin{example} {\rm Consider the block system \eqref{eq20} with $g$ contaminated by noise such that $g = \tilde{g} + 0.01 \times \text{rand}(\text{size}(\tilde{g} ))$ where the matrix $A\in \mathbb{R}^{n\times n}$ and the vector $\tilde{g}\in \mathbb{R}^{n}$ are constructed with MATLAB function $[A,f,\tilde{g}]={\rm \bf Problem}(n)$ where ${\rm \bf Problem}(n)$ is set to be {\bf foxgood}($n$), {\bf gravity}($n$), and {\bf phillips}($n$), respectively.
 The condition number and the number of nonzero ($nnz$) entries of $A$, associated with these test problems, are summarized in Table \ref{tabp}.
 Notice that these linear systems are dense. } \end{example}